mail2chromium/Compile_WebRTC_Library_For_Android/README.md

 ```

-`gclient sync` command will pull all dependencies of the Chromium src checkout.
+The `gclient sync` command will pull all dependencies of the Chromium src checkout.
 You will need to run this any time you update the main src checkout, including when you switch branches.

-Try to avoid any kind of interruption as these processes may take enough time based on Machine Specs and Internet Speed because these processes require the android build chain tools for which
+Try to avoid any kind of interruption as these processes may take enough time based on Machine Specs and Internet Speed because these processes require the android build chain tools for which;

 #### Notice: It is to be Noted that the Android specific parts like the *Android SDK and NDK* are quite large **(~8 GB)**, so the total checkout size will be about **16 GB**.